wilcodes/wilcodes/README.md

 [![Header](https://res.cloudinary.com/djf9jqpml/image/upload/v1655328662/Wilfredo_Colina_hu1qgt.png "Header")](https://some-url.dev/)

-<h1 align="center">Hi 👋, I'm Wilfredo Colina 🇻</h1>
+<h1 align="center">Hi 👋, I'm Wilfredo Colina </h1>
 <p> I am a Web developer extremely passionate about solving problems and building applications.
 I love to face new challenges because they help me to be better in my every day, and professional life.
-For that reason, I stay motivated toward my aspirations for the completion of my goals.
+For that reason, I stay motivated toward my aspirations and the completion of my goals.
 I am currently living in Houston, and majoring in web development applications. </p>

 <p> Even though I am pursuing a college degree I consider myself a self-taught developer 🎓 </p>
 <p> In addition to My ASS I have an Engineer education background that allowed me to develop important problem-solving skills ⚡ </p>